BritishGeologicalSurvey/BritishGeologicalSurvey.github.io/_posts/2021-08-11-autocaption.md

 ## Microsoft demo of Computer Vision API
 ![](../../../assets/images/2021-08-11-autocaption/ms-example.png)

+*Image used from [Microsoft AI Demo website](https://aidemos.microsoft.com/computer-vision) &#169; Microsoft 2021*

-The example above shows how the original image has been analysed by the Computer Vision API and its content is then available for review, alongside a percentage confidence in is accuracy.
+The example above shows how the original image has been analysed by the Computer Vision API and its content is then available for review, alongside a percentage confidence in its accuracy.
 A plain-text description attempts to provide a human-readable description of the image, which is reasonably accurate.

 ## Proof of Concept with BGS data

-Steps taken create a PoC with BGS data:
+Steps taken to create a PoC with BGS data:
 * Created a new Microsoft Azure account to access the API free trial
 * Created a blank [Angular application](https://angular.io/) to quickly develop a User Interface (UI) for the tool.
 * Repurposed [sample code](https://docs.microsoft.com/en-us/azure/cognitive-services/computer-vision/quickstarts-sdk/image-analysis-client-library?pivots=programming-language-javascript&tabs=visual-studio) for communicating with the Computer Vision API